mvngu/haskyll/doc/recurse_advice.md

 Given a list of integers, write a function that:
 <!-- prettier-ignore-end -->

--   Outputs the greatest integer from the list.
+-   Outputs the greatest integer from the list, with and without a fold operation.
 Use the function [`maximum`][maximum] to verify your implementation.
 -   Outputs the least integer from the list.
 Use the function [`minimum`][minimum] to verify your implementation.